vtanevva/mobile-app/README.md

 - creation of App.jsx, Login.jsx and Register.jsx for making a request to the register endpoint using Axios.

 ## 6. Addition of routes
--instalment of react-dom
+- instalment of react-dom

 ## 7. Instalment of Three and Canon libraries
--creation of Game.jsx
+- creation of Game.jsx
 - creation of game-script.js

 ## 8. Problem with the rendering of the <canvas> element